 Airport Pickup vs City Centre Pickup

-This is one of the most common questions for visitors to Chania.
+This is one of the most common questions for car hire Chania visitors.
+See our full Chania Airport guide for transfer and logistics details.
 Here's the practical comparison:

 Option 1 — Recommended